I have a confession to make: For most of my teenage years I was addicted.

 I was going to finish that sentence with “…to alcohol” but as I’ll explain later, I don’t believe that’s true.
 Even though it definitely looked like it from an outside perspective.

 Every time I played a gig it was one bottle of whiskey before the gig, one during, and one after.
 Every time I went out, we had a couple of bottles of wine before.
-Then we split a bottle of rum in the car, screaming along to 90’s rock bands.
-(Or a bottle of Hennessey and rapping along to 2Pac).
+Then we split a bottle of rum in the car, screaming along to our favorite bands from the 90s.
 Then we bought a second one for the party.
 Which would be finished in an hour.
 Just like our money.
 So we’d get started with the budget options, like liqueurs.
-And when there was nothing left, I’d play bar bets with girls for cocktails or shots (which were totally rigged in my favor, obviously ? ).
+And when there was nothing left, I’d play bar bets for cocktails or shots (which -as any good bar bet goes- I would always win).

 This happened every Friday and Saturday.

 It also happened most Sundays, Mondays, Tuesdays, Wednesdays and Thursdays.
 At one point I had an improvised cocktail bar in my bedroom that became our breakfast.

 It’s not that I had a problem or something.
 I just really loved booze.
 And any other drug for that matter.
 I would use anything I could get my hands on just to experience that side of life.
 I must’ve tried every combination of drugs that existed.
 But it always stayed fun.
 It never felt like compulsive behavior.
 It just felt like my life was one never-ending party.
 Maybe that’s why I play in a band named Wasted 24/7.
 I don’t know.
 I honestly can’t remember who came up with that name or when.